VinceZK/Portal/docs/README.md

 Now, with the modern web technologies, the objects live in the client-side.
 However, the thing never changed is the mappings between relational sets and singleton objects.

-Although in this blog, I leveraged JSON-On-Relation for the object relational mapping, I can also imagine there will be cases that its provided RESTful APIs cannot fulfill, for example, permission checks.
+Although in this blog, I leveraged JSON-On-Relations for the object relational mapping, I can also imagine there will be cases that its provided RESTful APIs cannot fulfill, for example, permission checks.
 Thus, it is almost unavoidable to write server-side logic.
 Mainly because **an object is not isolated in a system**.
 It must have relationships with others to make the system organic.

 My tiny App is still far from complete.
 If I want it to be an enterprise quality CRUD App, it still needs:
 1. Value helps whenever possible.
 For example, the field “Company” should better be a dropdown box.
 Then the field “Department” should be also a dropdown box with values depends on the selected company.
 The field “Role” should popup a search help box to allow user search and choose.
 2. Permission checks.
 The CRUD operations on the “user” object should be securely differentiated to different users.
-3. Concurrency lock.
+3. Concurrency locks.
 When a user is editing an object, then another user who is attempting to edit the same object should be blocked, and only displaying is allowed.
 Another approach is to use optimistic lock with ETAG.
 4. Multi-language support.
 Labels, titles, and button texts should be translated into different languages.
 And display them in the logon languages.

 Just name a few, maybe still a lot of others not mentioned, like the responsive web design.
 Nevertheless, I think good frameworks do help a lot.
-Like in this example, I used Angular, Bootstrap, JSON-On-Relations, and UI-Message.
+Like what I used in this example:
+Angular, Bootstrap, JSON-On-Relations, and UI-Message.
-They are all open sources that are easy to obtain and learn by personal.
+They are all open sources, and are easy to obtain and learn by personal.

 The other thing that can help is the pattern.
-For mature proprietary platforms, it has all the frameworks, services, and libraries, together with a lot of patterns and examples you can reference.
+For mature proprietary platforms, besides the frameworks, services, and librarie, it also provides a lot of patterns or examples for reference.
-With those patterns, you can build your CRUD App very quickly without cutting corners.
+With those patterns, you can build CRUD Apps more efficiently, with no corner cuttings.
-And I believe my second CRUD App with the same approach will be much faster.
+So I believe when I build the second CRUD App on the same stack, it will be much faster.

 This is also the purpose of this blog.
-I hope it can also give you a pattern, as well as some standards and costs in building **Real** CRUD Apps.
+I hope it can also give you a pattern you can refer, as well as some standards and costs in building **Real** CRUD Apps.